NCAA Tournament: Is Villanova Or UNC The Best No. 1 Seed? [Opinion]

 The 2017 NCAA Tournament has arrived, and for the next four days, the first and second rounds of the Men’s Division I NCAA Tournament will dominate the sports world, bringing many together to see which brackets will be busted on the first weekend.

-Within the brackets, there are four No. 1 seeds, and the Villanova Wildcats are the No. 1 overall seed in the 2017 NCAA Tournament, but are the reigning national champions really the best team in the NCAA Tournament this season?
+Within the bracket,s there are four No. 1 seeds, and the Villanova Wildcats are the No. 1 overall seed in the 2017 NCAA Tournament, but are the reigning national champions really the best team in the NCAA Tournament this season?

 Besides the Wildcats (East Region), the other No. 1 seeds are the North Carolina Tar Heels (South Region), Kansas Jayhawks (Midwest Region) and Gonzaga Bulldogs (West Region).
 Now the question remaining before the No. 1 seeds play their first games of the NCAA Tournament is this: Who is the best No. 1 seed in the tournament?
 Which No. 1 seed has the best chance to win the national championship?